TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 valid during the entire lifetime of the object.

 At the beginning of your project, it is important to consider which invariants your domain objects will consist of.
-The next stage is to add these invariants to Extbase in an appropriate way.
-Extbase provides *validators* for checking the invariants - these are PHP classes in which the invariants are implemented.
+Extbase provides *validator* PHP classes for checking of the invariants.

-The following example will show you in how you can use a validator for the checking of invariants and how you can give the user the ability to correct an error if and when it occurs.
+The following example shows this.
+The framework gives the user the ability to correct an error, when it occurs.

 Validators for checking of invariants